Leaker exposes risky health-care privatization scheme in Alberta

 But many donors, surely most of them, give the foundation their money to build a better public health-care system, not to undermine it.

-The thought the foundation had some kind of notion it could raise money for its charitable projects by collecting revenue from a plan that would damage our public health care system is not very reassuring.
+The thought the foundation had some kind of notion it could raise money for its charitable projects by collecting revenue from a plan that would damage our public health-care system is not very reassuring.

 Obviously, the Royal Alexandra Foundation has some 'splainin' to do.